signalwire/signalwire-js/.changeset/sweet-needles-pretend.md

 '@signalwire/js': patch
 ---

-fix stopMicrophoneWhileMuted and stopCameraWhileMuted check
+Always check stopMicrophoneWhileMuted and stopCameraWhileMuted in createRoomObject